BlueBrain/HighFive/doc/migration_guide.md

 target_link_libraries(app PUBLIC HighFive::HighFive)
 ```

-There's extensive examples of project integration in `tests/cmake_integration`,
+There are extensive examples of project integration in `tests/cmake_integration`,
-including how those project in turn can be included in other projects.
-If those
+including how those projects in turn can be included in other projects.
+If these
-don't help, please feel free to open an Issue.
+examples don't help, please feel free to open an Issue.